ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 >
 > Developing and testing it has taken thousands of hours of spare time and considerable financial investment in cross-platform test environments.
 I intend to continue developing and maintaining Set-OutlookSignatures, and to keep its core free and open-source.
 >
 > If you're an Exchange or client administrator, you're part of the community I want to support.
-I don’t expect or request thank-yous, as our community thrives on mutual support.
+I don't expect or request thank-yous, as our community thrives on mutual support.
 Your feedback, bug reports, and shared use cases help improve the tool for everyone.
 >
-> That said, it’s important to ensure the relationship isn’t one-sided when companies benefit significantly.
+> That said, it's important to ensure the relationship isn't one-sided when companies benefit significantly.
 The tagline added to each signature reminds organizations that they benefit from open-source software and that continued open-source availability depends on financial support, which also unlocks additional useful features.
 >
 > A note to companies: Open-source software is often misunderstood.
 It can include closed-source components.
 Open source does not automatically mean free usage or even free access to the code.
 And it does not imply free support.
 >